reviewshake/ci-cd/README.md

 * Automatically create a Release with the next semver version based on Pull Requests tags.
 * Scans reporitory to check if there are credentials stored as plain text.

+## Client Repo Configuration

+Add the following labels to the client repo (the repo that uses this action):

+- release-major
+- release-minor
+- release-patch

+These labels can be used to tag a Pull Request before merging it into main branch so we can choose how to increase the semantic version

 ## PERSONAL_ACCESS_TOKEN repo

 This action requires passing a variable named inputs.github-token.